Salem Public artist in residence

 Blanc is the Wikimedian in Residence at the Pérez Art Museum Miami and a Leadership Advisor at Art+Feminism.
 She recently curated Adaptation – Local Notes at Tomayko Foundation and Adaptation Screening Program at Silver Eye Center for Photography, Pittsburgh.
 Previously, she was a Curatorial Fellow at the MassArt Art Museum (MAAM), a guest curator in the SMFA at Tufts University and MassArt Low Residence MFA programs, a Graduate Curatorial Fellow at the Museum of Fine Arts, Boston, and a curatorial intern at the Institute of Contemporary Art/Boston.
 She holds an MA in Museum Studies/Museum Education from Tufts University and a BA in Art History from the Federal University of Rio de Janeiro.

-This program is supported in part by a grant from the Salem Cultural Council, and Marblehead LCC, local agencies supported by the Mass Cultural Council, a state agency, and the ALAANA grant from the Creative County Initiative of the Essex County Community Foundation.
+This program is partly supported by grants from the Salem, Marblehead, and Swampscott LCC, local agencies supported by the Mass Cultural Council, a state agency, and the ALAANA grant from the Creative County Initiative of the Essex County Community Foundation.

 Transcending Borders - Immigrant Experiences and Dreams May - December 2024